SaebAmini/saebamini.github.io/_posts/2018-07-08-the-dangerous-ef-core-feature-automatic-client-evaluation.md

 > The LINQ expression 'foo' could not be translated and will be evaluated locally.

-Huh?
+Odd.

 I dug around in the code and found the responsible queries.
-Some of them were quite complex with many joins and groupings, while some of the other ones were very simple, like `someStringField.Contains("bar", StringComparison.OrdinalIgnoreCase)`.
+Some of them were quite complex with many joins and groupings, while some of the other ones were quite simple<!--more-->, like `someStringField.Contains("bar", StringComparison.OrdinalIgnoreCase)`.

 You may have spotted the problem right away. `StringComparison.OrdinalIgnoreCase` is a .NET concept.
 It doesn't translate to SQL and EF Core can't be blamed for that.
 In fact, if you run the same query in the classic Entity Framework, you'll get a `NotSupportedException` telling you it can't convert your perdicate to a SQL expression and that's a _good_ thing, because it prompts you to review your query and if you _really_ want to have a predicate in your query that only applies in the CLR world, _you_ can decide if it makes sense in your case to do a `ToList()` or similar at some point in your `IQueryable` to pull down the results of your query from the database into memory, or you may decide that you don't need that `StringComparison.OrdinalIgnoreCase` after all, because your database collation is case-insensitive anyway.